 CMS announced in February that its Physician Compare website also would begin including star ratings on some quality measures.

-Federal Agency Activity, Health and Wellness, Quality of Life
+Federal Agency Activity, Health Care

 The Administration for Community Living is reorganizing, including expanding the Office of Elder Rights to become the Office of Elder Justice and Adul...